microbit-foundation/dev-docs/hardware/edgeconnector.md

 the LED matrix, or introduce some innaccuracies in the light sensing readings.

-3. The DAL DynamicPWM driver (and the underlying nrF51 timer peripherals) dictate that PWM can only be active on 3 pins simultaneously.
+3. The DAL DynamicPWM driver (and the underlying Nordic timer peripherals) dictate that PWM can only be active on 3 pins simultaneously.
 Any attempt to allocate a 4th pin for PWM use, will disable one of the existing PWM pins.